By: Katie McCollum MS, RD, LDN

 *Berry-licious- 2 cups raspberries with 2 cups blackberries

-- Calorie conscious.
-Choose drinks with calorie content in mind.
+5. Calorie conscious.
+Choose a drink with calorie content in mind.
 When out for fun night with friends, customize your drink just like you would your meal.
 For example, mix your cocktails with seltzer water, club soda, or low calories juices, or choose low-calorie liquor brands like “Skinny Girl.”
 When ordering your favorite hot beverage from a coffee shop, ask for skim milk or less syrup.

-- Savvy swaps.
-These easy swaps will help you enjoy your favorite holiday drinks with less calories and sugar.
+10. Savvy swaps.
+These easy swaps will help you enjoy your favorite holiday drink with less calories and sugar.

 *Eggnog (whole milk, heavy cream, and sugar)- replace whole milk with skim milk or non-fat milk, cut the sugar amount in half (instead of 1 cup try ½ cup), replace heavy cream with fat-free half and half